Abdul Gani Textile Market

 Abdul Gani Textile Market locally called as Gani Market, is one of the wholesale and retail textile markets located in the city of Erode in Tamil Nadu, India.
 It is owned, operated and maintained by Erode City Municipal Corporation.

 Outlets and traders

-Being one of the biggest textile market in the state, it houses 1000 individual shops including 300 permanent shops.
+Being one of the biggest textile markets in the state, it houses 1000 individual shops including 300 permanent shops.
 Both wholesale and retail trading of textile goods happen here.
-The market opens everyday and the weekly market shops opens on Monday-Tuesday.
+The market opens every day and the weekly market shops opens on Monday-Tuesday.
 Over-night trading reveals a lot of transactions in this market.
 The market intakes more than 10,000 footfalls, sometimes even 30,000 footfalls during the festive seasons.
 This market receives textile merchants from the nearby districts as well as the nearby states like Kerala.
 Bhavani Jamakkalam is one of the most sold products in this market.

 Modern Textile Hub

 Presently, the congested market structure is being reconstructed under Smart City Scheme.
 A modern Textile Hub is coming up in the place of market complex.